Skip to main content

 STP Academic Courses

-Each course (except Biology, which has a daily three-hour lab) meets four and one-half hours each day, to include two and one-half hours in a traditional classroom format and two hours in a tutorial session.
+Each course (except Biology and Chemistry, which have a daily three-hour lab) meets four and one-half hours each day, to include two and one-half hours in a traditional classroom format and two hours in a tutorial session.

 Afternoon tutorial sessions are designed to offer students alternative educational approaches to reinforce concepts and skills covered in the morning sessions.
 They afford instructors the opportunity to use active learning techniques, time to work with students individually or in small groups, and the ability to take students on field trips.
 Rather than be passive recipients of information, students will be expected to participate enthusiastically in their education.